xebialabs-community/xlr-rally-plugin/README.md

 * **Requirements**
 	* **XL Release** 6.0+
 * **Remark**
+    * Version 3.x is based on [pyral](http://pythonhosted.org/pyral/overview.html).
+As such it doesn't require any additional jars.
+      However it will require some changes compared to 2.x (Different `URI` for the Shared Configuration and also requires to define the `project`)
     * Version 2.x is not backwards compatible with version 1.x.
 This means you'll have to reconfigure some tasks.

 ## Installation ##